spookylukey/pyastgrep/docs/library.rst

 following API is documented as public and we will strive to maintain backwards compatibility with it.

-For other things, we while we will try not to break things without good reason, at this point we are not documenting or guaranteeing API stability for these functions.
+For other things, while we will try not to break things without good reason, at this point we are not documenting or guaranteeing API stability for these functions.
 Please contribute to `the discussion
 <https://github.com/spookylukey/pyastgrep/discussions/18>`_ if you have needs